zhibailin/MasteringEnglish/12-Partner_with_rational_optimists.md

 > Don’t partner with pessimists

 Nivi: Let’s do this last tweet.
 You said, “Don’t partner with cynics, and pessimists.
 Their beliefs are self-fulfilling.”

+Naval: Yes.
+Essentially, to create things, you have to be a rational optimist. __Rational in the sense that__ you have to see the world for what it really is.